mlabs-haskell/cardano-open-oracle-protocol/coop-docs/00-design.md

 - 2.2 Publishers can dynamically manage security parameters
   - By using a novel authentication scheme COOP Publishers are able to 'authorize' Fact Statement minting using ephemeral authentication tokens

-### Collecting min UTxO ADAs

-Unspent transaction outputs (ie. UTxOs) created by COOP transactions can be 'eventually' spent and collected by involved parties.
-This supports financial sustainability by allowing participants to recover [Min UTxO Ada](https://docs.cardano.org/native-tokens/minimum-ada-value-requirement) paid when creating UTxOs.

-Note that all fact Statements published remain available on the blockchain ledger, even after Fact Statement UTxOs are spent.
-However, once spent, a Fact Statement UTxOs can't be referenced on-chain by Consumer dApps.

 ### Cardano features enabling Oracles

 Cardano's [Vasil hardfork combinator (HFC) event](https://iohk.io/en/blog/posts/2022/07/04/cardano-s-approaching-vasil-upgrade-what-to-expect/), expected on mainnet in August 2022, will introduce: